-* Residential property values rise 2.5 pct y/y in Q2
+* Residential property prices rise 7.7% y/y in Q2

 By George Georgiopoulos

 ATHENS, Sept 2 The recovery in Greece's housing

 Property accounts for a large chunk of household wealth in

-Apartment prices rose 2.5 percent in the fourth quarter compared
+Apartment prices rose 7.7% in the second quarter compared

-with the same period in 2017, Bank of Greece data showed,
+with the same period a year earlier, Bank of Greece data showed,

-More specifically, prices rose by 4.2 percent year-on-year in
+More specifically, prices rose by 11.1% year-on-year in

-Athens, where home-sharing platforms like Airbnb and a
+Athens, where home-sharing platforms such as Airbnb and a

 "golden visa" programme - a renewable five-year resident's